plbrault/CloudAlpha/docs/developer_guide.md

 ### Configurator

 CloudAlpha also implements a *configurator*, which uses reflexion to instantiate and configure service and manager instances based on the content of an XML file.
-The main then authenticates generated account instances and starts generated manager instances.
+The main module then authenticates generated account instances and starts generated manager instances.

+### Main Module

+The "main" is defined in CloudAlpha/cloudalpha.py.
+It executes the configurator with CloudAlpha/config.xml, then authenticates the generated accounts and starts the generated managers.

 ### File Structure Overview